microsoft/adx-automotive-demos/README.md

 # ADX Automotive Demos

 Welcome to Azure Data Explorer Automotive demos for Test & Validation Fleets.
-This project contains sample code for the [Data analytics for automotive test fleets](https://learn.microsoft.com/en-us/azure/architecture/industries/automotive/automotive-telemetry-analytics) architecuture.
+This project contains sample code for the [Data analytics for automotive test fleets](https://learn.microsoft.com/en-us/azure/architecture/industries/automotive/automotive-telemetry-analytics) architecture.

 Here you can find two sub-projects:
-- [geospatial](geospatial/README.md) is a Node.Js project that provides geospatial visualization capabilities.
+- [geospatial](geospatial/README.md) is a Node.js project that provides geospatial visualization capabilities.
 - [mdf42adx](mdf42adx/README.md) is a python script that prepares ASAM MDF-4 files for import into ADX.

 ## Using the projects

-A easy way to get started is to use Visual Studio Code and wsl.
+A easy way to get started is to use Visual Studio Code and WSL.

 - Install WSL2 in your Windows computer
 - Install Visual Studio Code